MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-overview.md

 ### Demo applications

-The example articles provided in these section use two demo applications: SmartHotel360 and osTicket.
+The example articles provided in this section use two demo applications: SmartHotel360 and osTicket.

 **SmartHotel360:** This test application was developed by Microsoft to use when you work with Azure.
 It's provided under an open-source license, and you can download it from [GitHub](https://github.com/Microsoft/SmartHotel360).
 It's an ASP.NET application connected to a SQL Server database.
 In the scenarios discussed in these articles, the current version of this application is deployed to two VMware VMs running Windows Server 2008 R2 and SQL Server 2008 R2.
 These application VMs are hosted on-premises and managed by vCenter Server.